 Establish opportunities with CWA for broader integration and engagement with the park and user groups within the lake precinct.
 Subject to further liaison and support from the CWA, the cottage could be leased (in part) for the purposes of an outdoor café/ refreshment kiosk and visitor information services.
 The rear (north-western façade) of the Inter-war period cottage could be extended with the inclusion of under-cover and outdoor decking providing elevated views over the lake precinct.
 These facilities could be leased generating an important source of funding for the park and the CWA.
 Moreover, this proposal has the potential to provide the following benefits and synergies for the community:

-- A new social, cultural and recreational focus for the park; - Improved integration of the building within the park providing greater opportunities for broad community use; - Greater diversity for park visitors and user groups; - Visual connectivity with the adjoining parkland setting (i.e. opportunities to capture elevated views over the lake) and easy access to the lake and environs; recreational uses and activities; - Linkages with proposed shared bikeway and exercise facilities/ stations; - Relocate existing children's playground (from Tebbutt Street) including upgrading play equipment, safety fall and child safety fencing; - Visitor information services in a central, easily accessed location; - Broader connectivity with the central business district and surrounding area.
+- A new social, cultural and recreational focus for the park; - Improved integration of the building within the park providing greater opportunities for broad community use; - Greater diversity for park visitors and user groups; - Visual connectivity with the adjoining parkland setting (i.e. opportunities to capture elevated views over the lake) and easy access to the lake and environs, recreational uses and activities; - Linkages with proposed low-key event space (western side of lake); - New shared bikeway and exercise facilities/ stations; - Option to relocate existing children's playground (from Tebbutt Street) or provide an additional playground with quality play equipment/ safety fall areas and child safety fencing; - Visitor information services in a central, easily accessed location; - Broader connectivity with the central business district and surrounding area.